 There was also a walk that went towards the bottom of Katoomba Falls.
 We saw a family go down there when the clouds had blocked the view of the main waterfall.
 We opted to wait for the clouds to part instead of joining them down there so we can't say anything about what that hike was like.
 Speaking of tracks, there was a large network of them both on the rim and descending into the valley below (with more waterfalls on the way).
 Perhaps one of these days, we could come back here and devote a bit more time to explore these tracks more thoroughly.

 Finally, during our November 2006 visit, Julie and I also noticed a smaller waterfall known as the Witches Leap.
 It had a separate viewpoint nearby the main viewpoint though the clouds were very stubborn about letting us have a clean look at it.

-From the Hwy 32 (Great Western Hwy) at the Parke Street turnoff, turn left at the roundabout onto Bathurst Rd.
-Then at the next roundabout, turn right onto Katoomba St. Follow Katoomba St for about 1.4km to Katoomba Falls Rd on the right.
-Then take the Katoomba Falls Rd until you see the Katoomba Falls Kiosk where there was a small building as well as spillover parking across the street near Cliff Dr.
+As we were entering the town of Katoomba along the Hwy 32 (Great Western Hwy), at the Parke Street turnoff, we turned left at the roundabout onto Bathurst Rd.
+Then at the next roundabout, we turned right onto Katoomba St. We followed Katoomba St for about 1.4km to Katoomba Falls Rd on the right.
+Then we took the Katoomba Falls Rd until we saw the Katoomba Falls Kiosk where there was a small building as well as spillover parking across the street near Cliff Dr.

-The walks and overlooks are right behind the kiosk.
+The walks and overlooks were right behind the kiosk.

 If you're up for the Scenic Skyway Cable Car, you continue driving west along Cliff Drive for a couple of minutes until you get to the gondola station.
 I think the Skyway has its own car park, but if not (or it's full), then you can park at the kiosk and walk towards the Skyway.